Making Art Central to a Software Conference

 It may seem like nothing from the outside, but it was a big risk to make art central to the Abstractions marketing plan.

 As a first year conference, there are a lot of reasons to play it safe.
 First off, a good artist isn’t cheap.
 When you’re bootstrapping a conference with nothing in the coffers from the previous years, you really hesitate to put up that money.
-It also hasn’t really been done to this level.
-If we had years of reputation to rely on, I wouldn’t have to be so concerned that the art distracts a potential employer from taking seriously an employee’s request to go to Abstractions.
+Art also hasn’t really been used to this extreme in any other software conferences.
+We wanted an original commission to be front and center.
+If we had years of reputation to rely on, I wouldn’t have to be so concerned about the risk of that first impression.
+Would the art distract a potential employer from taking the conference seriously when an employee requests to go to Abstractions?

 Even with those reasons for caution, it was still so worth it.
 The website gets attention just for existing.
 The art lends itself to awesome merchandise opportunities.
 It creates a consistent marketing experience that lets someone know they’re in the right place.
 Most of all, we have a unique brand that is something which can’t be reproduced.